Deloitte and SAS join forces to help firms tackle the burdens of risk calculation and reporting has been saved

 The agreement is a key breakthrough for banks, building societies and other lenders in North West Europe, providing more accessible and more flexible opportunities to complete regulatory analytics, risk measurement and compliance reporting

-Rob Spee Director, SAS Global Channels
+said Rob Spee Director, SAS Global Channels.

 We recognise that with increased regulatory expectations and emergent technologies, the future of risk management will look dramatically different from which many are familiar with and current risk frameworks are set up for.
 This Managed Risk Service brings the benefits of this cutting edge technology to a much broader population of banks, building societies and other lenders.
 This will enhance risk management and ultimately, deliver stronger competition and greater stability in the long term.